Should you get a flu shot if you already had the flu?

-Dr. Smith explains that we need to urinate approximately eight times per day on average, and if we don’t heed nature’s call, the following concerns are real possibilities:
+Dr. Wong explains that we need to urinate about six to eight times per day on average, and if we don’t heed nature’s call, the following concerns are real possibilities:

-Urinating helps eliminate bacteria in the urethra, which is the tube that transports urine from the bladder as it empties.
-Holding it in for too long gives bacteria the chance to multiply and settle in the bladder, leading to infection.
+Urination helps flush out bacteria in the urethra, which is the tube that transports urine from the bladder as it empties.
+Holding it too long gives bacteria the chance to multiply and settle in the bladder, leading to infection.

 Holding urine can overstretch the bladder and lead to voiding dysfunction, which is a lack of coordination between the bladder muscle and the urethra.
 This can result in an overactive bladder and urine leakage.